Odinwattez/Python_domaincheck/README.md

 ### Check Availability
 Checks if a domain is available for registration.

+### Limit the Number of Domains
+Allows you to limit the number of domains processed from an input file using the `-l` flag.

 ### Output to File
 Writes the results to a specified file.